Go Markets vs Pepperstone Comparison

 Both Go Markets and Pepperstone are leaders when it comes to customer service.

 Customer support with Go Markets is available 24/5 Monday to Friday.
 You can contact Go Markets through live chat via their website or via phone.
-Go Markets not only have customer support in Australia that traders can call via a toll-free number but also the UK and China.
+Go Markets not only have customer support in Australia that traders can call via a toll-free number but also in the UK and China.
 An international number into Australia is available for traders from any other country who require assistance.
 Email contact is also available when you have questions outside customer support hours.

 Education – Go Markets has several free education tools to help with your forex education.
-These include
+These include:

 Pepperstone only has a dedicated customer account manager if you are part of the Pepperstone active trader program however general customer support is available 24/5.
 Investors can contact Pepperstone via live chat, phone or email.
-Toll-free calls are available in Australia and the UK while a local number is available in Thailand.
+Toll-free calls are available in Australia and the UK, while a local number is available in Thailand.

 Pepperstone offers a demo account.
 The demo account is much the same as on offer by GO Markets.
 Free 30 day trial with $50,000 of virtual funds.

 Both brokers offer a good collection of CFDs for trading.
 Go Markets offers 350+ instruments and Pepperstone offers 150+ instruments.

 In addition to Forex, Pepperstone offers the following for trading CFDs.

 Please note: As of 2022, those in the UK are unable to trade cryptocurrency with Pepperstone or other forex brokers.
 The FCA recently changed regulation, enforcing a ban on retail traders’ trading crypto.